geneleaf/docs.geneleaf/Glossary.rst

     heterozygous genotype
         Occurs when the two alleles at a particular gene locus are different.
 A heterozygous genotype may include one normal allele and one mutation, or two different mutations.
 The latter is called a compound heterozygote.

-    HIPAA
-        The Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-        - `HHS HIPAA Information Page <https://www.hhs.gov/hipaa/for-professionals/security/laws-regulations/index.html>`_

-    HITECH
-        The Health Information Technology for Economic and Clinical Health (HITECH) Act

-        - `HHS HITECH Information Page <https://www.hhs.gov/hipaa/for-professionals/special-topics/HITECH-act-enforcement-interim-final-rule/index.html>`_

     homozygous genotype
         Occurs when both alleles at a particular gene locus are the same.
 A person may be homozygous for the normal allele or for a mutation.

-    inconclusive
-    indeterminate
-        A negative test result in an individual where a clearly deleterious mutation has not been found in any family members.
-The genetic risk status of such an individual must be interpreted in the context of his or her personal and family history.
-Also called indeterminate and uninformative.

     index case
         A clinically affected individual through whom attention is first drawn to a genetic disorder in a family.